 Let’s focus on just one of these areas – catering – and how important it is to get things right.
 Depending on the company you work for, there probably aren’t very many catered events during the calendar year.
 When there is a corporate catered event, management wants to make sure it’s done right.
-And unless you plan on catering the event yourself (not usually recommended), the most effective way to guarantee success is to find a caterer who will deliver across the board.
+Unless you plan on catering the event yourself (not usually recommended), the most effective way to guarantee success is to find a caterer who will deliver across the board.
 Obviously, that means an impeccably prepared menu; but it also means a smooth and collaborate planning process, and rock solid service throughout the whole process.

 But if the success of your corporate catered event begins with finding the right caterer, how do you proceed?
 There are a lot of caterers out there, and most of them will be happy to sign a contract.
 But which caterer will truly elevate the quality of your corporate and leave every guest with lasting, positive impression?